-- Do you attend a lot of events?
+- Do you attend a lot of concerts, sports, or other events?

 - Do you want to do photography as a hobby or even explore it as a business?

-If you can confidently answer what you anticipate photographing you can narrow your options down a camera category that fits your needs.
+If you can confidently answer what you anticipate photographing you can narrow down your options to a camera category that fits your needs.

 If you’re truly unsure what you want to do the best idea is to take time to think about it.
 Cameras are expensive.
 Buying one without knowing what you plan to use it for will leave you frustrated when it doesn’t do what you need.

 If you’re really unsure what digital camera category you want to buy from start by eliminating what you know you don't need.
 A compact point and shoot with their lack of versatility will limit your choices if you take a wide variety of photos and plan to use your new camera for taking pictures of far away subjects for example.